bullet-db/bullet-db.github.io/docs/ui/setup.md

 You can specify values for each property above in the ```env-settings.json``` file.
 These will be used when running a custom instance of the UI (see [above](#Running)).

 The ```default``` property in the ```env-settings.json``` that loads default settings for the UI that can be selectively overridden based on which environment you are running on.
 All settings explained above have default values that are the same as the [default backend settings](https://github.com/bullet-db/bullet-storm/blob/master/src/main/resources/bullet_defaults.yaml).
-However, the defaults do not add the ```defaultFilter``` setting explained above.
+However, the defaults do not add the ```defaultQuery``` setting explained above.

 ```json
 {